Gel is a wonderful product to use for those gorgeous mani’s but if not used correctly it can cause contact dermatitis.

 2. Uncured products.- If for any reason your gel is not cured you need to get it off your nails immediately.
 Some things you might see is that your gel is bubbling up.

-3. HEMA Ingredient is not necessary bad.
-What’s bad is when it the first or 2nd ingredients because that means it high in hena.
-If exposed to the skin at all can cause overexposure.
+3. HEMA Ingredient is not necessarily bad.
+What’s bad is when it’s the first or second ingredient because that means it’s high in hema.
+If exposed to the skin at all can cause over exposure.
 This is very bad.
-Do not trust just because it’s advertised as healthy or Hema free that is is.
+Do not trust just because it’s advertised as healthy or Hema free that it is.
 We are constantly running across customers bringing false marketing.